d-ramasamy/Data-Science-Notebook-Development-Task/README.md

 At the end of the experiment we will obtain the following things:
 * The audio & video recording of the data scientist thinking aloud while coding in screen-sharing mode
-* Snapshots of the code produced by the data scientist (captured every ~1 minute)
+* Snapshots of the code produced by the data scientist (captured every ~2 minutes)
 * The final version of the code (in a Jupyter notebook) produced by the data scientist
 * Your final observations about the task and the solution produced